aspleym/TMM4275-Assignment-2/README.md

 ## Roadmap

 We were not able to complete all of our goals for this project because of the limited time and other school tasks.
-There are a lot of part with the project that we wished to improve upon.
+There were some parts of the project we wished to improve upon.
 We will list them down here for other people to have an idea of what to do next.
 We aim to implement some of these features in assignment 3.

 #### Website:

 - Users should be able to input the dimensions for the "maze".
 - Reduce possible bugs with wrong inputs.
 Import file etc.
-- A preview of the maze and the trajectory using three.js.
+- A preview of the trajectory using three.js.
 - Option to export random generated mazes.

 #### Python: